opentrng/ptrng/remote/README.md

-# Remote control entropy source on FPGA
+# Remote control of OpenTRNG